Skip to content

 • The setting of the type argument only affects the calculation for non-zero values of the pmt argument.

-• For information about the different types of errors that you may encounter when using IronCalc functions, visit our Error Types page.
+• For more information about the different types of errors that you may encounter when using IronCalc functions, visit our Error Types page.

 Details